NiordOrg/niord-appsrv/README.md

     ./02-wildfly/install-wildfly.sh

+## Importing Niord Base Data

+Once you have deployed the Niord web application, you can populate the database with a set of base data, including areas, charts, categories, domains, etc.

+Copy the *niord-dev-basedata.zip* archive to the *$NIORD_HOME/batch-jobs/batch-sets/* folder.

 ## Keycloak Installation and Configuration

 The default development set-up will install Keycloak as a overlay to the Wildfly server running the Niord application.